Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/2-User-CallAPI/AppCreationScripts/README_STEPS.md

 * update its client(s) to call the website instead of the local environment and,
 * publish the projects to the **App Services**

+#### Publishing using Visual Studio

+#### Step 1: Create a new app on Azure App Service

+1. Install the Visual Studio Code extension [Azure App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice).
+1. Open the Azure App Service Extension and navigate to the App Services tab located under Resources
+1. Right-click on the App Services tab and select "Create New Web App"
+1. Enter a globally unique name for your web app (e.g. `java-spring-webapp-auth`) and press enter.
+Make a note of this name.
+If you chose `spring-webapi-domain` for your app name, your app's domain name will be `https://java-spring-webapp-auth.azurewebsites.net`
+1. Select `Java 11` for your runtime stack.
+1. Select `Java SE (Embedded Web Server)` for your Java web server stack.
+1. If you are asked for an OS, choose `Linux`.
+1. Select `Basic(B1)` or any other option for your pricing tier.

+#### Step 2: Publish your files

+1. Right-click on your newly created web app and select "Deploy to Web App"
+1. Progress through the flow until deployment begins, a prompt should appear notifying you that deployment is in progress
+1. A prompt should appear after a few minutes stating that deployment is complete.

 #### Publishing Web App using Maven

 #### Step 1: Set up the configuration for the azure webapp maven plugin